VieVaWaldi/dh_pipeline/README.md

 ## Development Guidelines

-- Use type hints always, for function parameters, return values and all member variables.
+- Always use type hints.
 - Use load_dotenv() load api keys etc. and store them in .env.
 - Use Black Formatter for clean code `pip install black`.
 - Use utils for reusable code like request, file handling, file parsing, data validation, sanitization or others.
 - Use the logging module to log info's and errors.
-- Use a defensice approach.
+- Use a defensive approach.
 When a request fails: Log error, don't save the data and try again.